 This wide beach has a lot of surf and is perfect for playing beach volleyball or other beach games or for a nice picnic by the shore.
 It is also great for surfcasting and for flying kites.
-Do not fly kites towards the airport or during the peak hours of the season.
+Please do not fly kites toward the airport or during the peak hours of the season.

 During the season, there are lifeguards on the beach.
 There is also parking available next to it for easier access.

 If you are looking for a wilder beach, we recommend you visit Stone’s Beach.
-This south shore beach has pine trees, grass, dunes, and surf, and there is no lifeguard service or bathrooms.
-Since the available parking by the beach is limited, it is better to walk to or cycle to the beach instead of driving.
+This south shore beach has pine trees, grass, dunes, and surf.
+There is no lifeguard service or bathrooms.
+Since the available parking by the beach is limited, walking or cycling to the beach is better than driving.
 Keep in mind that some steep steps must be ascended to reach the beach.

 Once you get down there, you will love the small lookout and the benches at the entrance.
 There is also a small but charming free library on the beach, where you can check out a book and enjoy it while spending time on Stone’s Beach.

 This south shore beach is set at the end of the Miacomet Pond and Miacomet Road.
 Visitors can use a convenient ramp during the summer season to walk from their cars to the beach.
 The parking space, though, is limited.
 There are no lifeguards or facilities, but there are porta-potties during the peak season.

 This is a beach located by the Miacomet freshwater pond.
 While there are no facilities and no lifeguards, the beach is an excellent choice for families with young kids.
 It has beautiful natural surroundings and offers brilliant views.
 You can even encounter snapping turtles when visiting this south shore Nantucket beach.